slowernews/wisdom-tldr/chapters/chapter_3_action.md

 confirmation bias: As music unfolds, the brain constantly updates its estimates of when new beats will occur, and takes satisfaction in matching a mental beat with a real-in-the-world one.

-“The eye sees only what the mind is prepared to comprehend.” -- Robertson Davies
+> *'The eye sees only what the mind is prepared to comprehend.' -- Robertson Davies*

 You need to search out disconfirming evidence.